hkotb/xprotcas/README.md

     .   .   .   .   .
     .   .   .   .   .
     .   .   .   .   .
     │   │   │   │   └── "score_X"               # The centrality score for this residue on Xth iteration.
-X is the last iteration when this residue was selected in the patch of central residues.
+X is the iteration when this residue was selected in the patch of central residues.
     .   .   .   .
     .   .   .   .
     .   .   .   .